DamonVerbeyst/catchthedot/README.md

 ## Getting Started

-In order to run the software for the first time, execute the steps below:
+In order to prepare for your first execution of the script, execute the steps below:

 1. Open your terminal
 2. Navigate to the directory where you want to download the codebase
 3. Run the following commands in order: